-What Is Diabetes?
+What are Prediabetes and Diabetes?

 Diabetes is a disease in which blood glucose levels are above normal.
-Most of the food eaten is turned into glucose (sugar) for the body to use for energy.
+Most of the food that is eaten is turned into glucose (sugar) for the body to use for energy.
 The pancreas, an organ that lies near the stomach, makes a hormone called insulin to help glucose get into the body’s cells.
 When you have diabetes, the body either does not make enough insulin or cannot use its own insulin as well as it should.
 This causes sugar to build up in the blood.

-There are 2 main types of diabetes
+There are 2 main types of diabetes:

 Type 1 – This type of diabetes can occur at any age, although it most often appears in childhood or during the teen years.
 With this form of diabetes, the body no longer makes insulin.
 Treatment for type 1 diabetes includes taking insulin and possibly another injectable medicine; making wise food choices; being physically active; taking aspirin daily, for some; and controlling blood pressure and cholesterol.